stariq1995/SOL/README.md

 It is designed to work well with Software Defined Networking (SDN) as it makes use of the global view of the network to compute a globally optimal (or near-optimal) solution.

+This repository contains the implementation of both the SOL libary, and its extension **Chopin**, which allows intent-driven composition of multiple SDN applications.

 Why optimizations?
 ------------------